f5devcentral/f5-101-lab-kubernetes/docs/cluster-setup-guide/cluster-setup-guide-cluster-installation.rst

 installation
 -------------

-You need **root privileges** for this section, either use sudo or su to gain the required privileges.
+We need to be sure the Ubuntu OS is up to date, we add Kubernetes repository to the list ov available Ubuntu package sources adn we install Kebernetes packages for version 1.8.4, making sure to hold with this version even when upgrading the OS.
+THis procedure will install Docker on all systems because most of the component of Kubernetes will leverage this container technology.

-you need to give access to the kubernetes packages to your systems, do this on **all systems**:
+As previously said, you need **root privileges** for this section, either use sudo or su to gain the required privileges; morover be sure to execute this procedure on **all systems**.

 ::